FAQ

 • Chromebook: We have 6 games – AzTech: The Story Begins, Forgotten Trail, Making Camp Ojibwe, Making Camp Lakota, Making Camp Premium, Making Camp: Bilingual, Making Camp Dakota: Past and Present, can all be played in a browser.

-• Android: We have 9 games for Android – Aztech: The Story Begins, Aztech: Empiric Empire, Counting by Two Languages, Fish Lake, Making Camp Ojibwe, Making Camp Lakota, Making Camp Premium, Making Camp:Bilingual, Math: The Universal Language AR, Math: The Universal Language Lakota.
+• Android: We have 8 games for Android – Aztech: The Story Begins, Aztech: Empiric Empire, Fish Lake, Making Camp Ojibwe, Making Camp Lakota, Making Camp Premium, Making Camp:Bilingual, and Math: The Universal Language Lakota.

 3. Are Your Games only for Schools?